-This course focuses on the gynecological and pelvic systems.
-Students will learn the scanning protocols of the gravid uterus and the fetus's first, second, and third trimesters.
-Additionally, this class will identify the sonographic appearances of the normal and abnormal female pelvis.
+Explores the non-gravid and gravid gynecological and female pelvic systems.
+Student will have the opportunity to learn the scanning protocols of the first, second, and third trimester obstetrical exams and the sonographic appearance of normal female pelvic organs.

 Contact Hours: Lecture-3, Lab-1 Credits 4